wellbutteredtoast/neon-skies/DEVLOG.md

 Today is the last NPC centric day of updates.
 Right now I'm gonna start work on one of the largest systems, items.
 It'll start basic, then expand as I need it to.
 I don't *want* to make items overly complex, it does feel inevitable.
 I'll try to avoid this where I can.

 Good morning world, the game segfaults randomly on boot now.
 Not good, not at all.
 How?
 I'm unsure.
 Working on a fix.

+The fix worked and it only took like 40 minutes!
+That's a huge relief, now I can finally put some proper work into new systems.